 We seek to centre the knowledge and experiences of poor and working-class people through writing, art, education and training.
 We publish and platform work in our publishing project… Lumpen: a journal for poor and working class writers.
-We run workshops and training sessions IRL and online called Exploring Class.
+We run workshops and training sessions called Exploring Class.
 We also work to create opportunities for the redistribution of resources within social movements.

 The Class Work Project (CWP) is the result of its members combining their respective experiences within the radical left with the shared desire to articulate and ease the struggles faced by poor and working-class participants in social movements.
 Our experience in the radical left spans from traveler solidarity to environmentalism, from prison solidarity to trans rights, from tenants unions to migrant justice and youth advocacy, meaning we hold identifications across a broad range of intersecting struggles.

 The breadth of our collective interaction with the radical left means the project is connected to the rich tradition of radical left organising.
 This connection comes into contact with the variety of poor and working class contexts that we are both in now and have come from, creating a heady stew of political analysis, identities, aims, and objectives.